 Memory: A 64-bit app has access to much more memory than a 32-bit app (which tops out between 3 or 4 GB depending on the OS).
 64 bit apps can address so much memory that they can now access all the memory you have available.

 Speed: 64-bit apps are built using the LLVM optimizing compiler.
 Users with lots of math-specific code are reporting that there apps run up to 9 times faster!
 9 times!
 Not all apps will see this significant speed improvement, but any speed improvement is a good thing.

 OS support: The OS X versions supported by Xojo (10.7 and later) are already all 64-bit.
 By having your app also be 64-bit you put less strain on the OS as it does not have to load a 32-bit compatibility layer.
 Similarly, many Linux distributions are no longer even available in 32-bit versions.
 It is much easier to deploy a 64-bit Linux app to a 64-bit Linux distribution than it is to configure a 64-bit Linux distribution with the necessary 32-bit libraries (that are not installed by default).
 Windows also has separate 64-bit versions that benefit from running 64-bit apps rather than 32-bit apps with a compatibility layer.

-To learn more about 64-bit, refer to the Dev Center:
+To learn more about 64-bit using the current Xojo release, refer to the Dev Center: